Taxes for New Interns

 But this example is perfect for illustrating the potentially un-linked relationship between your taxes withheld (which are based on the W-4 you filled out) and your actual taxes owed.

 Full Year Tax Summary

 Here is the punchline on our upcoming page on “full-year” taxes.
-For the same example wages of $59,000, but earned for a full year (e.g. half of your PGY-1 year and half of PGY-2) your refund when you file is $0 (if you filled out the W-4 as per the instructions) or $913 (if you filled out the W-4 as per our W-4 “Curbside Consult”).
+For the same example wages of $59,000, but earned for a full year (e.g. half of your PGY-1 year and half of PGY-2) your refund when you file will be about $0 (if you filled out the W-4 as per the instructions) or $900 (if you filled out the W-4 as per our W-4 “Curbside Consult”).

 As always, if you have any questions or comments (or wish to report errors, typos, broken links) please feel free to shoot us an email!